bxparks/bigquery-schema-generator/README.md

 $ generate-schema < file.data.json > file.schema.json
 ```

+2\.
+Invoke Python module

-2) You can invoke the module directly using:
+You can invoke the module directly using:
 ```
 $ python3 -m bigquery_schema_generator.generate_schema < file.data.json > file.schema.json
 ```
 This is essentially what the `generate-schema` command does.

+3\.
+Invoke Python script

-3) If you retrieved this code from its [GitHub
+If you retrieved this code from its [GitHub
 repository](https://github.com/bxparks/bigquery-schema-generator), then you can invoke
 the Python script directly:
 ```